By Craig Foster

 The SEC recently amended the requirements for the principal disclosure document that SEC-registered advisers provide to their clients and prospective clients.
 Under the previous Form ADV Part II, advisers were required to respond to a series of multiple-choice and fill-in-the blank questions, supplemented with narrative descriptions expanding on certain responses.
 The amended rules are contained in Form ADV Part 2 ("Part 2") and require an adviser to describe its business practices, conflicts of interest and background in a completely narrative-style format.

-.
+Content.
 Part 2 is divided into Part 2A (the "brochure") and Part 2B (the "brochure supplement").

 - Brochure.
 The brochure requirements include 18 separate disclosure items concerning all aspects of the adviser's business, in some cases significantly expanding on the scope of disclosures formerly required by Form ADV Part II.
 (The brochure requirements contain an additional disclosure item for advisers registering with one or more state securities authorities.)

 - Brochure Supplement.
 A brochure supplement generally is required for each of the firm's supervised persons who: (a) formulates investment advice for clients and has direct client contact; or (b) provides investment advice to clients even if the supervised person has no client contact.
 The brochure supplement requirements include six disclosure items about the supervised person's background, experience, disciplinary history, other business activities, compensation and supervision.
 Brochure supplements may be separate documents or the required information may be included in the firm brochure, at the adviser's option.